-The Chairman's Statement, on pages 3 to 5, provides an overview of the year and an outlook for Water Intelligence plc and its subsidiaries, together referred to as the "Group".
+The Chairman's Statement, on pages 3 to 7, provides an overview of the year and an outlook for Water Intelligence plc and its subsidiaries, together referred to as the "Group".
 The business indicators offered below are meant to capture for the Board not only the state of performance but also the evolution of our business model as a platform company with multiple sales channels.
 As a "One-stop Shop" for our growing base of customers, we offer a matrix of clean water and waste-water solutions for residential, commercial and municipal infrastructure problems.
 With such offerings, we can both cross-sell services from different business units or up-sell technology products from partners.

 The Water Intelligence platform has two wholly-owned subsidiaries: American Leak Detection (ALD) and Water Intelligence International (WII).
-These business units generated approximately \$165 million of gross sales to third-parties during 2022.
+These business units generated approximately \$170 million of gross sales to third-parties during 2023 (both direct sales provided by corporate locations and indirect sales provided by franchisees from which royalty income is derived).
 The two subsidiaries are distinguished by the degree of franchise-operated and corporate-operated locations and their respective priorities with respect to residential, business-to-business and municipal customers.

 ALD, our core business, is largely a franchise business with strategic corporate-operated locations.
 ALD is a leader in using technology to pinpoint and repair water leaks without destruction.
 Solutions target both residential and business-to-business customers, such as insurance companies, which value our "minimally invasive" value proposition.
-During 2022 ALD generated approximately \$158 million of gross sales to end-users.
-That critical mass of gross sales is derived from direct sales via corporate-operated locations and indirect sales measured by royalty income from franchisees, which, in turn, is based on franchisee gross sales to end-users.
+During 2023 ALD generated approximately \$162 million of gross sales to end-users.
+That critical mass of gross sales is derived both from direct sales via corporate-operated locations and indirect sales measured by royalty income from franchisees.

-WII, our international based operation, focuses on municipal solutions to the world-wide problem of failing water infrastructure.
-During 2022 WII generated approximately \$7 million of sales to customers.
+WII, our international-based operation, focuses on municipal solutions to the worldwide problem of failing water infrastructure.
+During 2023 WII generated approximately \$7.6 million of sales to customers.
 Like ALD, WII's solutions are also technology-based.
 WII is exclusively a corporate-run unit that leads the Group's international expansion.
 WII does have the capability to execute ALD service offerings and is currently doing so at our corporate-operated locations in Australia.
 WII also cross-sells complementary municipal offerings and residential wastewater solutions to ALD customers in the US.